johnpaulbalagolan/lr-wiki/Home.md

 ## Get Involved

+Are you interested in making the Learning Registry a faster, better platform?
+Check out our [Contributing](Contributing) page for information about the easiest way to collaborate with the core development team.

 Do you have some solution where you have either built utilities or extended the core code to do something interesting?
 Please share it here:

 * [Community Projects](https://github.com/LearningRegistry/LearningRegistry/wiki/Community-Projects)